-- Add the flour, salt, pepper, and paprika; stir till all the meat is coated.
+- Add the flour, salt, pepper, and smoked paprika; stir till all the meat is coated.
 Stir in the worcestershire sauce, beef broth, and dry pasta.

 - Bring to a boil, then reduce heat to low and simmer for 10-12 minutes, or until the noodles are tender.